Writing better narration scripts | Amazing Voice

 Conversational

-• checkmark Add a fun greeting like “hey, there” or “welcome back.”
+• checkmark Add a warm greeting like “hey there” or “welcome back.”

 Sensitive

-• checkmark Use the pronoun “we” when discussing yourself or the company.
+• checkmark Use “we” when referring to yourself or your company.

 Audio Wave